bennorth/pyggb/developing-README.md

 public/vendor/geogebra/GeoGebra
 ```

-The above "Release instructions" refer to this vendor bundle, but
+The above "Release process" instructions refer to this vendor bundle,
-should work whether or not you are using a local copy of the bundle.
+but should work whether or not you are using a local copy of the
+bundle.